An image of someone cleaning their window with homemade window cleaner.

 realtwinphotos/unsplash

-If you ever find yourself confronted by the unfortunate situation that is dealing with a funky smelling basement, you can experiment with seeing just how effective cedar blocks are.
-Simply sand them down and leave them there.
+If you ever find yourself confronted by the unfortunate situation of a funky-smelling basement, you can experiment with cedar blocks to see just how effective they are.
+Sand them down and leave them there.

 2. The trick to getting rid of hiccups